10 Days in Vietnam: The Best 10 Day Vietnam Itinerary For First Timers

 I took both overnight trains and buses, and they felt perfectly safe.

-What to eat in Vietnam?
+What to Eat in Vietnam

 Different regions in Vietnam also have different speciality food.
 You will need to do some research to figure out what are the best local specialities are in each region.
 But in general, here are what some of the typical dishes are in Vietnam.